QMSS-G5063-2021/Group_K_Gastronaut/ProcessBook.md

 # Visualizations

-## Horizantal Bargraph: International Debt to GDP Changes due to Covid
+## Horizontal Bargraph: International Debt to GDP Changes due to Covid
 We wanted to start off with the reason we decided to look into this topic was that sovereign debt in general has been increasing at a steady clip around the world but with Covid it has jumped at a much faster rate.
 We decided to pick 7 developed economies and visualize just how much of an impact Covid has had on their fiscal situation.
 For this I was lucky and I was was able to pull clean data already for the graph.
 We decided to do a horizontal bar chart in descending order as to allow direct comparison amongst the 7 countries.

 Data Source: Institue of International Finance